scaceresg/cheatsheet-cloud-cli/kubernetes/kubernetes-cli.md

     For example:

-    - Force delete a pod on a dead node: `kubectl delete pod foo --force`
+    - Force delete a pod on a dead node:

+      ```
+      kubectl delete pod foo --force
+      ```

   - `--grace-period`: Period of time in seconds given to the resource to terminate gracefully.
 Ignored if negative.
 Set to 1 for immediate shutdown.
 Can only be set to 0 when `--force` is true (force deletion)

   - `--now`: If true, resources are signaled for immediate shutdown (same as --grace-period=1)

   - `--selector` or `-l`: Selector (label query) to filter on, not including uninitialized ones

+## Scale

 * `kubectl scale -f [filename]`: Set a new size for a deployment, replica set, replication controller, or stateful set